knittingirl/Simple-Vulnerable-Boxes/README.md

 # Simple-Vulnerable-Boxes

-This repository provides two sample boxes built with vmware, vagrant, and ansible.
-If a user has the appropriate tools installed, either box can be initiated easily by simply cloning the repository and running the "run.sh" script in a Linux environment.
+This repository provides a framework for producing customizable cybersecurity labs, provided in the VulnCreator tool/directory.
+It also provides three sample boxes built with vmware, vagrant, and ansible.
+If a user has the appropriate tools installed, the main tool and all example labs can be initiated easily by simply cloning the repository and running the "run.sh" script in a Linux environment.

 ![image](https://github.com/user-attachments/assets/0c03f212-4281-4c9d-9624-5970465efb3e)